schemathesis/schemathesis/docs/service.rst

 - **Metadata**:

   - Information about your host machine to help us understand our users better.
-  - Collected data includes your Python interpreter version, implementation, system/OS name, and release.
+  - Collected data includes your Python interpreter version, implementation, system/OS name, the used Docker image name (if any) and release.

 - **Test Runs**: